Degenerations of spherical subalgebras and spherical roots: Introduction

 \subsection{Acknowledgements}

 Some parts of this work were done while the author was visiting the Institut Fourier in Grenoble, France, in the summer of~2018 and in October~2019.
 He thanks this institution for hospitality and excellent working conditions and also expresses his gratitude to Michel Brion for support, useful discussions, and valuable comments on this work.
 Thanks are also due to Dmitry Timashev for drawing the author's attention to Proposition~\ref{prop_limits}, which led to simplifications in some proofs.
+The author is especially grateful to the referees for carefully reading previous versions of this paper, pointing out many inaccuracies in them, and helpful remarks and suggestions.

 This work was supported by the Russian Science Foundation, grant no.~18-71-00115.